Three pink tennis balls on a blue court

 The Code, #8, “any ball that cannot be called out is considered to be good.”

-Do you have to call a ball out before you hit it?
+In tennis, do you have to call a ball out before you hit it?

 Source: